flatironinstitute/sciware/24_Types/main.md

 ### Typing and Objects (Classes)

-- If a class is defined in your namespace, you can use it as a type
+- Any class defined in your namespace can be used as a type
   - Built-in classes
   - Classes from imports
   - Classes from your code
-- Child classes count as instances of the parent class
+- Child classes count as the parent class

 - Built-in classes work (but you may need to import the types explicitly):